EvaluationContext/daxlib.svg/README.md

 Functions for mapping and normalizing values for SVG graphics.

-### Styles

-Functions to generate style strings for SVG elements.

 ### Visuals

 Ready to use chart and visual components built from library elements.

+### Transforms

+Functions for creating SVG transform attribute values (translate, rotate, scale, etc.).

-### Utils
+### Attributes

-Helper and utility functions for internal library operations.
+Functions for creating SVG attribute strings to style and configure SVG elements.

 ## Getting Started